afifurra/afifurra.github.io/quickstart/content/_index.md

 ^Muhammad is also fine, especially for non-Indonesians.
 Most Indonesians, including myself, do not have proper first-last name convention.
 See [this Wikipedia link](https://en.wikipedia.org/wiki/Indonesian_names#Indonesian_naming_traditions) on this practice.

-Last updated in February 2025.
+Last updated in June 2025.